Remuneration requirement under EEG

 - The installed capacity of the asset,

-The obligation to register also applies if the capacity for existing EEG assets increases from 1 August 2014.
-If the asset operator does not register the EEG asset in the asset register, the amount to be invested under Section 25 EEG 2014 should be reduced to zero (this also relates to a capacity increase from 1 August 2014).
+The obligation to register also applies if the capacity for existing EEG assets changes.
+If the asset operator does not register the EEG asset in the market master data register, the amount to be invested under Section 52 EEG 2017 should be reduced to zero or by 20 per cent under Section 52 (3).

 Sample agreements and assets under EEG